 Our research is editorially independent but we may earn a commission for purchases made through our links.

-What better way to escape the rat race during autumn than to spend some time among the beautiful colors of fall?
-There are spectacular destinations across the U.S. where you can enjoy fall festivals, cooler temps and photo-worthy fall foliage.
+What better way to escape the rat race during autumn than to spend some time among the beautiful fall colors?
+There are spectacular destinations across the U.S. where you can enjoy fall festivals, cooler temps, and photo-worthy fall foliage.
 These resorts and hotels offer the chance for an ideal getaway during this spectacular season.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 Enjoying a New England autumn offers the quintessential fall experience, and it’s hard to find anything better than this tiny town in eastern New Hampshire.
 The Wentworth, built-in 1869, is bordered east of the beautiful Jackson Falls of the Wildcat River and framed by the 18-hole PGA Wentworth Golf Course to the west.
 A top place to stay in New Hampshire, it features stylish rooms in the main house and outlying cottages equipped with hardwood floors and gas fireplaces, all surrounded by an abundance of recreational activities and wildlife.
 A short stroll will bring you to the heart of multi-colored fall foliage by visiting any time between mid-to-late-October.
 Guests can also enjoy an authentic New Hampshire breakfast or dinner with locally sourced ingredients.